ukoloff/win-ca/README.md

 If you use `win-ca` in some Electron app or VS Code extension, be warned that
 `node_modules/win-ca/pem` folder
-is likely to be packed into your bundle with all root certificates on development machine.
+is *highly likely* to be packed into your bundle with all root certificates on development machine.

 You had better remove said folder